vtex/action-sonarqube/README.md

           githubToken: ${{ secrets.GITHUB_TOKEN }} # https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret
           host: ${{ secrets.SQHost }} # Variable set in the Github Secrets
           token: ${{ secrets.SQToken }} # Variable set in the Github Secrets
+          buildCommand: dotnet build <PATH TO SLN and aditional parameters>
+          restoreCommand: dotnet restore <PATH TO SLN and aditional parameters>
 ```

 > If your project uses `typescript`, you need to install the dependencies.
 If not, you can remove the installation step.